 If you plan ahead, you can click the Create new folder button in My Content to create the folders you need.
 Then, when you add items, publish layers, or create maps or apps, you can choose the corresponding folder to store the item.

-Sometimes, however, it isn't possible to create all the folders you need before you create items.
-In those cases, you can move items you own from one folder to another.
+Sometimes, however, it isn't possible to create all the necessary folders before you create items.
+Instead, you can move items you own from one folder to another.
 You can move a single item to a new folder from the Overview tab of the item page or move several items to the same folder from the My Content tab of the content page.
 When moving items, you can choose an existing folder or create one.

 Do the following to move one or more items you own to a different folder: